Category:

 What is Robert Palmer's Net Worth?

-Robert Palmer was a British singer, songwriter and musician who had a net worth of $10 million at the time of his death.
-Robert Palmer earned international fame and fortune as a musician with a distinctive voice and rare ability to make eclectic mix of musical styles, combining soul, jazz, rock, pop, reggae and blues.
+Robert Palmer was a British singer, songwriter, and musician who had a net worth of $10 million at the time of his death.
+Robert Palmer earned international fame and fortune as a musician with a distinctive voice and rare ability to make an eclectic mix of musical styles, combining soul, jazz, rock, pop, reggae, and blues.

 Palmer was born on January 19, 1949, in Batley, England.
-He spent the most of his childhood in Malta where his father served as a British naval intelligence officer.
+He spent most of his childhood in Malta, where his father served as a British naval intelligence officer.
 At the age of twelve, right after returning to England, he started learning guitar.
-In 1969 he joined a jazz rock group called "Data".
+In 1969, he joined a jazz-rock group called "Data."
 They eventually signed to the Island Records label.
-The band released three albums: Vinegar Joe (1972), Rock 'n' Roll Gypsies (1972) and Six Star General (1973), before breaking up in March 1974.
+The band released three albums: Vinegar Joe (1972), Rock 'n' Roll Gypsies (1972), and Six Star General (1973), before breaking up in March 1974.
 That same year, Palmer signed a solo deal with Island Records.

 Early Life

 Palmer was born on January 19, 1949 in Yorkshire, England.
-When he was only a few months old, his family moved to Malta where his father worked in British naval intelligence.
+When he was only a few months old, his family moved to Malta, where his father worked in British naval intelligence.
 His family returned to the United Kingdom when Palmer was 12.
-He was heavily influenced by listening to jazz, soul, and blues music on the American Forces Radio which had been available in Malta.
+He was heavily influenced by listening to jazz, soul, and blues music on the American Forces Radio, which was available in Malta.

 1970s

 His follow-up album, "Some People Can Do What They Like," was not very successful.
-Palmer then decided to move to Nassau, Bahamas to further refine his sound.
+Palmer then decided to move to Nassau, Bahamas, to refine his sound further.
 In 1978, he released "Double Fun," a collection of Caribbean-inspired rock.
-The album reached the top 50 of the US Billboard charts and one of his singles, "Every Kinda People," made it into the top 20 singles charts.
+The album reached the top 50 of the US Billboard charts, and one of his singles, "Every Kinda People," made it into the top 20 singles charts.

 Getty